Infineon/btstack-integration/README.md

 - If ENABLE_BT_SPY_LOG is not defined in makefile, Application traces can be captured in Teraterm
-- If HCI protocol traces are not required but BTSpy utility is to be used for getting generic trace messages, then add ENABLE_DEBUG_UART in Makefile or command line
-  - `DEFINES+=ENABLE_DEBUG_UART`

 - Download and use [BTSPY](https://github.com/Infineon/btsdk-utils)
   - Click on serial port setup
   - Select "Enable Serial Port"